AES

 When to Use the Key

 If an honest MPC node succeeds with the key generation MPC session, the protocol ensures that the MPC node will hold a correct key share.
-But the protocol does guarantee that all honest players will succeed.
+But the protocol does not guarantee that all honest players will succeed.
 In the worst case, only a few honest players will succeed, too few to actually perform a decryption or signature.
 Therefore you should make sure that all MPC nodes successfully completed the key generation session before using the new key.

 Key Import